Chase Rogers

 4. Select Call Forwarding from the horizontal menu and click Basic.

-5. Change the number in the field under Forward calls to, and click Save.
+5. Change the number in the field under Forward all calls to, and click Save.

 5. Add routing rules